open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 ## Writing Java agent unit tests

-As mentioned before, tests in the `javaagent` module cannot access the javaagent instrumentation classes directly because of classloader reasons.
+As mentioned before, tests in the `javaagent` module cannot access the javaagent instrumentation classes directly because of classloader separation - the javaagent classes are hidden and not accessible from the instrumented application code.

 Ideally javaagent instrumentation is just a thin wrapper over library instrumentation, and so there is no need to write unit tests that directly access the javaagent instrumentation classes.